 I was in the middle of researching Eldest Daughter Syndrome for a story when my phone buzzed with a familiar notification.
 A text from an unknown number.
 (Well, not entirely unknown—I knew exactly who it was.)
 "Hey stranger," it read.
 I rolled my eyes.
 Oh, Luke.
 Again?

 Let me back up.
 When I first met Luke (years ago), there were fireworks.
 The conversation felt like a game of cat and mouse—he was undeniably charming and our chemistry was palpable.
-We went on two dates that left me giddy, FaceTiming friends on the cab ride home with details.
-But then, just as I was thinking, “is this something?” he disappeared.
-One day we were bantering over Negronis; the next, radio silence.
+We went on two dates that left me giddy; spit-firing texts to the group chat on the cab ride home.
+But then, just as I was thinking, “Could this be something?” he disappeared.
+One day we were bantering over Negronis, and the next, radio silence.
 Was I confused?
 Yes.
 Heartbroken?
-Not quite.
+Negative.
 It was two dates—hardly enough time to warrant a teary-eyed binge of The Way We Were.